ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       the request of the Domain Owner.
 Policy applies to the domain queried and to subdomains, unless subdomain policy is explicitly described using the "sp" tag.
-This tag is mandatory for policy records only, but not for third-party reporting records (see Section 7.1).
+This tag is mandatory for policy records only, but not for third-party reporting records (as discussed in the document(s) that discuss DMARC reporting in more detail).
 Possible values are as follows:

       none:  The Domain Owner requests no specific action be taken regarding delivery of messages.